 Therapy on the internet (online therapy or e-therapy) will allow you to communicate directly me, François Weber from the comfort of your own home.
 When you start telling your story, you give verbal recognition to yourself, but you also begin to listen while in touch with yourself.
-You have taken the first step.

 Usually, in online consulting, you need to have a concise and well-formulated question or request to save time.
 However, that is not the path to mental and emotional health.
 My method takes into account that your journey needs to take place at your own pace, within your own space and comfort.
 It is not your clock time, but your personal experience of time that determines the pace of working on the mind.

 When you start e-consulting with me, it simply means that you call to explain at your own pace what you want and together we will create a safe space to communicate.
 You can fill that space with anything that has affected you mentally or emotionally.
 From barely noticeable nuances to dominating issues such as fears or depression.
 Within time, we will identify themes and issues and understand the origin and effect.